 The Wiles of the Devil

 A Sermon on Ephesians 4:14Read more

 The writers of the New Testament often warn the early church of the threat of false teachers and prophets.
-From Ephesians 4:14, Dr. Martyn Lloyd-Jones explains how these people use lies and false teachings to benefit themselves and gain control over others in the church.
-These false teachers have been present all throughout the history of the church, and are very much active and prominent in modern days.
+In this sermon on Ephesians 4:14 titled “The Wiles of the Devil,” Dr. Martyn Lloyd-Jones explains how these people use lies and false teachings to benefit themselves and gain control over others in the church.
+These false teachers have been present throughout the history of the church, and are very much active and prominent in modern days.
 They are crafty in their deceit and, as Dr. Lloyd-Jones warns, they often target younger believers in the faith to try to convince them of their errors and to join their movement.
 Because of how deceitful false teachers are, Paul often warns the church to flee from their deceit and to be built up in the true faith of Christ Jesus.
-Dr. Lloyd-Jones says that to truly counter false teaching, the church must emphasize both the truth of God’s Word as well as the various false teachings that corrupt and twist the Bible.
-Preachers and ministers should not be afraid to follow the examples of the apostles to attack false teaching and expose the danger that it is to the Church.
+Dr. Lloyd-Jones says that to truly counter false teaching, the church must emphasize both the truth of God’s word as well as the various false teachings that corrupt and twist the Bible.
+Preachers and ministers should not be afraid to follow the examples of the apostles to attack false teaching and expose the danger that it is to the church.

 Additional Scripture Translations

 Ephesians 4:14, New American Standard Bible (NASB)

 14As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of people, by craftiness in deceitful scheming;

 Ephesians 4:14, King James Version (KJV)